-Remember is that no one can predict the future with one hundred percent certainty.
+1.No one can predict the future with one hundred percent certainty.
 Even if the thing that you feared does happen there are circumstances and factors that you can’t predict which can be used to your advantage.
-For instance, let’s say at your place of work that you miss the deadline for a project you have been working on for the last few months.
+For instance, you are at work and you miss the deadline for a project you have been working on for the last few months.
 Everything you feared is coming true.
 Suddenly, your boss comes to your office and tells you that the deadline is extended and that he forgot to tell you the day before.
 This unknown factor changes everything.

-Remember: we may be ninety-nine percent correct in predicting the future, but all it takes is for that one percent to make a world of difference.
+3. Use Self-Visualization.
 Sometimes, we can get anxious over a task that we will have to perform in the near future.
 When this happens, visualize yourself doing the task in your mind.
 For instance, you and your team have to play in the championship volleyball game in front of a large group of people in the next few days.
 Before the big day comes, imagine yourself playing the game in your mind.
-Imagine that you’re playing in front of a large audience.
 By playing the game in your mind, you will be better prepared to perform for real when the time comes.
-Self-Visualization is a great way to reduce the fear and stress of a coming situation and increase your self-confidence.
+Self-Visualization is a great way to reduce the fear and stress of a coming situation.

-Remember take a deep breath and try to find something to do to get your mind off of you anxieties and stresses.
-A person could take a walk, listen to some music, read the newspaper, watch TV, play on the computer or do an activity that will give them a fresh perspective on things.
+4. Remember to take a deep breath and try to find something to do to get your mind off of you anxieties and stresses.
+A person could take a walk, listen to some music, read the newspaper, watch TV, play on the computer, or do an activity that will give them a fresh perspective on things.
 This will distract you from your current worries.

-A lot of times, our worrying can make the problem even worse.
+5. Worrying can make the problem even worse.
 All the worrying in the world will not change anything.
 All you can do is to do your best each day, hope for the best, and when something does happen, take it in stride.
 If you still have trouble managing your anxiety of the future, then talking to a counselor or clergyman can be of great help.
-There are ways to help manage your fear and all it takes is some effort to find those answers.

 Note: The topics of these free articles are covered much more thoroughly in the book, “A Layman’s Guide to Managing Fear Using Psychology, Christianity and Non Resistant Methods“.